-Student Sponsorship Project – 65 additional children are sponsored to a variety of elementary and secondary schools.
+Student Sponsorship Project - additional children are sponsored to a variety of elementary and secondary schools.

 Masai Adult Education Project – mostly older Masai women learning English, Swahili, counting

-Health and Wellness Screenings – adults / children provided immunizations, prenatal care, de-worming, etc.
+Periodic Health and Wellness Screenings – adults / children provided immunizations, prenatal care, de-worming, etc.

 Emergency Food Relief – There has been no adequate rain in Athi River for quite some time.
 In fact, most of sub-Saharan Africa is undergoing a significant drought.
 The Masai women and children of Athi River are left with no food, dying cattle and therefore no meat and milk.
 The Ed Colina Foundation has made numerous emergency food drops for the most desperate cases.
-Maize flour, porridge, rice, and powdered milk have been delivered to the Athi River Masai.
-This food has been delivered to the Masai communities but also to a group of 36 Kamba widows who live in an adjacent community.
+Maize flour, porridge, rice, and powdered milk were delivered to the Athi River Masai.
+This food has been delivered to the Masai communities but also to a group of Kamba widows who live in an adjacent community.

 Income Generating Activities – Masai women are skilled at beadwork and raising goats.
 To support these skills, the foundation provided seed money for the purchase of beads and materials to make traditional belts, necklaces and bracelets.
 We are in search for markets for these crafts.
 We also provided seed money for the purchase of 75 goats.
 The sale of milk and kids (baby goats) will help the women purchase food, and pay educational fees.
 There are other income-generating activities begun by the Foundation.
 They include chicken coops and a small 4 acre farm to help provide food for the schools!
 In Bisil we have cows and bees and a chicken/egg cooperative.